justinbodnar/stocktuna/README.md

 2. Extend data set
 3. List and analyze available data sets
 4. Train a model on a data set
+5. View a random data point and tag

 # MORE INFORMATION